YEAR OF INQUIRY 2019-2020

 Doing The Work With a Wonderful Group for A Year

-The Virtual Year of Inquiry Program includes all phone calls plus a solo session with Grace
+The Virtual Year of Inquiry Program includes all sessions plus a solo session with Grace

-Everyone has access to 3 Telegroups per week every month for one year with a morning, afternoon and evening (Pacific Times) option to accommodate your time zone and changing schedules.
-You can join any group, any time.
+Everyone has access to 2 Telegroups per week every month for one year with a morning and evening (Pacific Times) option to accommodate your time zone and changing schedules.
+You can join any call, any time.
 Many participants like to pick the day/hour that works best for their schedule as a home base commitment, and attend others as often as they like.

 An amazing group of truth-tellers who will get to know YOU and support you